 What is the cheapest car insurance in Kentucky?

 There are several insurance companies in Kentucky offering competitive rates and a variety of discounts.
-However, insurance is subjective, and coverage needs differ from one person to another.
+However, insurance rates are personalized and coverage needs differ from one person to another.
 Compare options to determine the cheapest Kentucky auto insurance for you with the coverage you need.